CFHTLS Overview

 distribution on images reaching r'=28, this survey is leading to a better

-understanding of the early universe as well as a the determination of the dark
+understanding of the early Universe as well as a the determination of the dark

 energy parameters with an unprecedented accuracy.
 The galaxies and quasars